 If you are an adult survivor of childhood sexual abuse or your child was sexually abused, Florida law entitles you to seek compensation for damages and losses related to the abuse outside of the criminal penalties an abuser might face as a result of their actions.

-Contact the compassionate and experienced attorneys at Sibley Dolman and Dolman Law Group at 833-552-7274 for a confidential, free consultation to discuss the details of your case and determine your eligibility for filing a lawsuit.
+Contact the compassionate and experienced Florida Child Sexual Abuse Lawyers at Sibley Dolman and Dolman Law Group at 833-552-7274 for a confidential, free consultation to discuss the details of your case and determine your eligibility for filing a lawsuit.
 We serve clients throughout Florida from offices along both of the Atlantic and Gulf Coasts.

 Below we offer more information about child sexual abuse in Florida, including how Florida defines abuse, the long term emotional impact of child abuse, parties who might be liable for child sexual abuse, and how an experienced child sexual abuse attorney can help you with your case.